Python-Test-Engineer/iwswordpress/README.md

 ## ASYNCJS talk - SLIDES: https://wpjs.co.uk/webcomponents.pdf-->

-## Progressive Web Apps and Web Components Trainer
+## Progressive Web Apps, RxJS and Web Components Trainer/ React-NextJS Developer

 ### I provide training and production days on a variety of technologies.
 These can be 1-3 hour sessions, half or full days.
 These enable  your team to develop new skills and build new components for use in their work the next day.
 Training is focused on real world use cases.